junxit/us-congress-bills-116/metadata.md

 - 2020-07-31 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2020-07-31 — The previous question was ordered without objection.
 - 2020-07-31 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of the Allen amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2020-08-12 — Received in the Senate and Read twice and referred to the Committee on Appropriations.